Clint Eastwood: 1990–2009: critical acclaim and awards success

-Eastwood's 30th directorial outing came with Invictus (2009), a film based on the story of the South African team at the 1995 Rugby World Cup with Morgan Freeman as Nelson Mandela, Matt Damon as rugby team captain François Pienaar and Grant L. Roberts as Ruben Kruger.
-The film was met with generally positive reviews; Roger Ebert gave it three and a half stars and described it as a "very good film ... with moments evoking great emotion," while Variety's Todd McCarthy wrote, "Inspirational on the face of it, Clint Eastwood's film has a predictable trajectory, but every scene brims with surprising details that accumulate into a rich fabric of history, cultural impressions and emotion."
+Eastwood's 30th directorial outing came with Invictus (2009), a film based on the story of the South African team at the 1995 Rugby World Cup with Morgan Freeman as Nelson Mandela, Matt Damon as rugby team captain François Pienaar, and Grant L. Roberts as Ruben Kruger.
+The film was met with generally positive reviews; Roger Ebert gave it three and a half stars and described it as a "very good film ... with moments evoking great emotion", while Variety's Todd McCarthy wrote, "Inspirational on the face of it, Clint Eastwood's film has a predictable trajectory, but every scene brims with surprising details that accumulate into a rich fabric of history, cultural impressions and emotion."
 For the film, Eastwood was nominated for Best Director at the 67th Golden Globe Awards.

-2010s
+2010–present: directorial focus and later roles

 In the Eastwood-directed Hereafter (2010), he again worked with Matt Damon, who portrayed a psychic.
-The film had its world premiere on September 12, 2010, at the 2010 Toronto International Film Festival and had a limited release later in October.
+The film had its world premiere at the Toronto International Film Festival and was given a limited theatrical release.
 Hereafter received mixed reviews from critics, with the consensus at Rotten Tomatoes being, "Despite a thought-provoking premise and Clint Eastwood's typical flair as director, Hereafter fails to generate much compelling drama, straddling the line between poignant sentimentality and hokey tedium."
-Around the same time, Eastwood served as executive producer for a Turner Classic Movies (TCM) documentary about jazz pianist Dave Brubeck, Dave Brubeck: In His Own Sweet Way (also 2010), to commemorate Brubeck's 90th birthday.
+Around the same time, Eastwood served as executive producer for a TCM documentary about jazz pianist Dave Brubeck, Dave Brubeck: In His Own Sweet Way (also 2010), to commemorate Brubeck's 90th birthday.

 Eastwood directed J. Edgar (2011), a biopic of FBI director J. Edgar Hoover, with Leonardo DiCaprio in the title role.
 The film received mixed reviews, although DiCaprio's performance as Hoover was widely praised.
 Roger Ebert wrote that the film is "fascinating", "masterful", and praised DiCaprio's performance.
-David Edelstein of New York Magazine, while also praising DiCaprio, wrote, "It's too bad J. Edgar is so shapeless and turgid and ham-handed, so rich in bad lines and worse readings".
+David Edelstein of New York magazine, while also praising DiCaprio, wrote, "It's too bad J. Edgar is so shapeless and turgid and ham-handed, so rich in bad lines and worse readings."
 Eastwood starred in the baseball drama Trouble with the Curve (2012), as a veteran baseball scout who travels with his daughter for a final scouting trip.
 Robert Lorenz, who worked with Eastwood as an assistant director on several films, directed the film.

 During Super Bowl XLVI, Eastwood narrated a halftime advertisement for Chrysler titled "Halftime in America" (2012).
 The advertisement was criticized by several U.S. Republicans, who claimed it implied that President Barack Obama deserved a second term.
 In response to the criticism, Eastwood stated, "I am certainly not politically affiliated with Mr. Obama.
 It was meant to be a message about job growth and the spirit of America."